-Report exposes which carriers and manufacturers upgrade Android phones the fastestAlex Wagner - Senior News Editor
+Report exposes which carriers and manufacturers upgrade Android phones the fastestAlex Wagner - Deputy Managing Editor, News Desk

 For Android, OS updates and their ETA for a particular handset are some of the most-discussed topics around.
 Just how long it could take for a phone to be upgraded plays a big role in which manufacturer you choose for your next purchase, and the folks at Computer World took it upon themselves to find out which carrier and manufacturer are the best when it comes to pushing out the latest Android software.

 First up is the carriers, where Verizon managed to take home the top honors.
 Big Red managed to roll Android 2.2 out to one-third of their "qualified Android phones" within six months of the software's availability.
 The average wait for the update was 58 days.
 Sprint was the first carrier to get Froyo on a handset (EVO), but they finished second with 28.6 percent of its phones upgraded and a 100-day average.
 T-Mobile came in third, managing to update only one Android phone to 2.2 between June and December.
 Unsurprisingly, AT&T came in dead last, with exactly zero of its Androids getting Froyo in 2010.